 The California Poverty Measure

 One safety net for those below the poverty line is SNAP, or the Supplemental Nutrition Assistance Program (formerly known as food stamps).
-San Joaquin County has experienced a dramatic increase in the percent of households that receive this benefit, surpassing the U.S. average in 2014.
-Only recently has this percent decreased back to national levels (12.5% vs 11.7% in the U.S.).
+San Joaquin County has continued to experience an increase in the percent of households that receive this benefit, surpassing the U.S. average.